PI again refused to hand over the unclassified record to the custody of the House Oversight Committee.

 He's not going anywhere.

-He's being funded by never Trumpers.
+He's being funded by Never Trumpers.

 That's it.

-So this is his moment to act like he is, you know, all uh to be honest, the level of sanctimony and phoniness in this is just repulsive to me.
+So this is his moment to act like he is, you know, all to be honest, the level of sanctimony and phoniness in this is just repulsive to me.

 This is the guy I think that recommended Chris Ray.